Ku Klux Klan: Oceania

 In Australia in the late 1990s, former One Nation member Peter Coleman established branches throughout the country, and circa 2012 the KKK has attempted to infiltrate other political parties such as Australia First.
 Branches of the Klan have previously existed in New South Wales and Victoria, as well as allegedly in Queensland.
 Unlike in the United States, the Australian branches did not require members to be Christian, but did require them to be white.

-A Ku Klux Klan group was established in Fiji in 1874 by white American and British settlers wanting to enact White supremacy, although its operations were quickly put to an end by the British who, although not officially yet established as the major authority of Fiji, had played a leading role in establishing a new constitutional monarchy, the Kingdom of Fiji, that was being threatened by the activities of the Fijian Klan, which owned fortresses and artillery.
-By March, it had become the "British Subjects' Mutual Protection Society", which included Francis Herbert Dufty.
+On 16 February 1872, white settlers in the Kingdom of Fiji formed a chapter of the KKK.
+Established as part of settler efforts to resist the Fijian government, the chapter's members swore an oath to carry arms and not pay taxes.
+Its headquarters, a former hotel in Levuka, was fortified with several artillery pieces.
+On 24 February, the Fijian KKK hosted its first general meeting which published resolutions that asserted "the existing mode of government was contrary to the welfare of the community".
+The chapter's existence increased the level of chaos in Levuka and in one instance a white settler charged with the murder of a Fijian was released from prison by 70 KKK members.
+In March of that year, the chapter was renamed as the "British Subjects' Mutual Protection Society" (BSMPS), which advocated for Fiji's annexation by Britain.
+Fiji became a British colony in 1874, and Governor Sir Hercules Robinson fully suppressed the BSMPS by 1875.

 In the 1920s, the Klan had been rumoured to exist in New Zealand.

 Titles and vocabulary

 Membership in the Klan is secret.
-Like many fraternal organizations, the Klan has signs that members can use to recognize one another.
+Like many fraternal organizations, the Klan uses signs and coded language that members can use to recognize one another.
 In conversation, a member may use the acronym AYAK (Are you a Klansman?) to surreptitiously identify themselves to another potential member.
-The response AKIA (A Klansman I am) completes the greeting.
+The response AKIA (A Klansman, I am.) completes the greeting.

 Throughout its varied history, the Klan has coined many words beginning with "Kl", including: